Assistant Professor of Psychology

 Ma YY, Cepeda C, Chatta P, Franklin L, Evans CJ, Levine MS. Regional and Cell Type-Specific Effects of DAMGO on Striatal D1 and D2 Dopamine Receptor-Expressing Medium-Sized Spiny Neurons.
 ASN Neuro.
 2012, 4: 59-70.

 Looking for highly motivated undergraduate and Ph.D. students, and postdoctoral fellows to join our exciting research program on addiction-related neural plasticity at Binghamton University.
 Our lab uses state-of-the-art techniques including whole-cell patch clamp electrophysiology and optogenetics in vitro and in vivo.
-To apply, please send your CV and contact information of three references to Dr. Yao-Ying Ma via email firstname.lastname@example.org.
+To apply for research scientist position, please click here.
+To apply for any of other positions, please click here to see more detail.